any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 Scroll snap events are set on a [scrolling container](/en-US/docs/Glossary/Scroll_container) that contains potential scroll snap targets:

-- The {{domxref("Element/scrollsnapchanging_event", "scrollsnapchanging")}} event is fired when the browser determines that a new scroll snap target will be selected when the current scroll gesture ends.
+- The `scrollsnapchanging` event is fired when the browser determines that a new scroll snap target will be selected when the current scroll gesture ends.
 This is the _pending_ scroll snap target.
 Specifically, this event fires during a scrolling gesture, each time the user moves over potential new snap targets.
 While the `scrollsnapchanging` event may fire multiple times for each scrolling gesture, it does not fire on all potential snap targets for a scrolling gesture that moves over multiple snap targets.
 Rather, it fires just for the last target that the snapping will potentially rest on.

-- The {{domxref("Element/scrollsnapchange_event", "scrollsnapchange")}} event is fired at the end of a scrolling operation when a new scroll snap target is selected.
+- The `scrollsnapchange` event is fired at the end of a scrolling operation when a new scroll snap target is selected.
 Specifically, this event fires when a scrolling gesture is completed, but only if a new snap target is selected.
-This event fires just before the {{domxref("Element/scrollend_event", "scrollend")}} event fires.
+This event fires just before the `scrollend` event fires.

 Let's look at an example that shows the two events in action (you'll see how this is built later on in the article):